-Melissa Aronczyk is Assistant Professor of Communication Studies at Carleton University.
-As of Fall 2013, she will be Assistant Professor in the School of Communication and Information at Rutgers University.
+Melissa Aronczyk is Assistant Professor in the School of Communication and Information at Rutgers University.
 She is also Secretary for the Popular Communication Division of the International Communication Association.

 Her current research and teaching address issues related to media and political communication; relationships between culture and economy; promotional culture; and futures of nationalism in global contexts.

 She is currently working on three long-term projects:

 3. The Limits of Promotion, a research project investigating the implications of corporate marketing and other commercial strategies for cultural practices and processes.